archlinux/alpm/alpm-types/resources/specification/alpm-package-relation.7.md

 *Virtual components* do not represent the names of existing packages, but instead a component that is implicitly defined by package metadata.
 With the help of **package relations**, *virtual components* are defined and used similarly to names of existing packages (see **EXAMPLES** for further information).

+## Architecture specific use

+**Package relations** may be used in contexts that can describe multiple **alpm-architectures** at the same time.
+For these situations, architecture-specific identifiers are available and may be used.

 ## Types of package relations

 The definition of a **package relation** is bound to a set of types.